King Louie: The Jungle Book (1994)

 A slightly different version of King Louie appears in Disney's 1994 live-action film, portrayed by trained Bornean orangutan Lowell.
-He is once again an orangutan "leader" of a group of monkeys that make their home in an abandoned human city.
+He is once again an orangutan "leader" of a group of monkeys and gibbons that make their home in an abandoned human city.
 This version gets his name from King Louis XIV, whose crown he wears.
 Kaa, a giant snake, appears to serve him.
 King Louie can summon him with a clap of his hands, even using him to ward off and kill intruders for his own amusement.
 He initially acts as a rival to Mowgli, but later warms up to him after seeing him defeat Kaa.
 Louie later watches the battle between Mowgli and Captain William Boone, applauding Mowgli for defeating Boone, before sending Kaa to kill Boone.

 According to director Stephen Sommers, Lowell was the easiest and most comical animal to work with during filming.
 Lowell was the only animal actor to portray his character all throughout the film and his scenes were filmed on bluescreen stages in Los Angeles, due to the filming crew being unable to transport him to India.